webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 </circle>
 </syntaxhighlight>

-Aside from the values of '''from''' and '''to''' being inverted, note the '''begin''' time is expressed in terms of whenever the previous animation ends.
-And notice that in addition to the '''xlink:href''' and '''url()''' syntax we've seen used to reference objects, now we see a third form of ''id.attr'' notation.
+Aside from the inversion of the '''from''' and '''to''' values, note the '''begin''' time is expressed in terms of whenever the previous animation ends.
+And notice that in addition to the '''xlink:href''' and '''url()''' syntax we've seen used to reference objects, now we see a third form of syntax that references the ''glanceStart'' identifier along with the value of its '''end''' attribute.

 As is true for CSS transitions and animations, you can animate most any numeric or color value.
 You can also animate complex series of